Puskar-Ghosal/house-price-prediction/README.md

 - *"The dataset was small but high-quality, allowing for a clear comparison between linear and non-linear models."*
 - *"I used One-Hot Encoding to handle categorical variables like furnishing status, ensuring the model could interpret all features."*
-- *"Linear Regression achieved an R² of 0.7668, meaning it explains nearly 77% of the price variance."*
+- *"Random Forest achieved an R² of 0.667, meaning it explains nearly 66% of the price variance."*
 - *"I found that area, bathrooms, and air conditioning were the top three most influential features for pricing."*

 ---